georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Running-Data.markdown

 ### Running Route

 To come up with a nice and simple representation of the running route, I went to pen-and-paper design.
 I chose a unit distance and mapped the route to sections with 0 or 90 degree turns on the borders.
 Using the Danube as a reference point, it is easier for the user to comprehend.
 As a last step I added distance points to the map, so the runners can track their progress.
+When you look at the route, the path of the runners might not be self explanatory at first, but later having the runners animated on top of it is going to make it clear.

 ![Minimalist Design of Running Route](https://georgekatona.com/img/runvis/map.png)
 <p align="center">Figure 2: Minimalist Design vs Map of the Running Route</p>